Blob Store

 Request Body:

-• The body of the request must be a valid JSON object where all keys and values are strings.
-Every blob in the table will include the attributes specified in this JSON object.
-It’s OK to pass an empty JSON object: {}.
+- The body of the request must be a valid JSON object where all keys and values are strings.
+Every blob in the table

 Request Parameters:

-• table - required - The name of the table to create.
-The table name must pass the check implemented by com.bazaarvoice.emodb.blob.api.Names.isLegalTableName(): lowercase, [a-z0-9-.:@_], 255 characters or less.
+: lowercase, [a-z0-9-.:@_], 255 characters or less.
 Choose the granularity of your tables carefully since it determines the size of your EmoDB Hadoop-based map/reduce jobs.
 Each map/reduce job takes as input one or more entire table.
 The BlobStore does not provide a mechanism for iterating over a smaller defined slice of a table.
 In general, good practice is to create a table for every combination of data type and client, for example “photo:testcustomer”.
-By convention, use colons : to separate fields in your table names.
+By convention, use colons:

-• audit - required - An O-Rison-encoded map containing information that can be used to trace changes to an object and debug applications that use EmoDB.
+- required - An O-Rison-encoded map containing information that can be used to trace changes to an object and debug applications that use EmoDB.
 If your client is written in Java, you may use the rison project to implement the O-Rison encoding.
 For other languages, see here.
 There are a few pre-defined keys in Audit.java that clients are encouraged to use.
 You may pass an empty map of audit information (encoded as an empty string), but this is discouraged.
 After applying the O-Rison encoding, don’t forget that, as with all url query parameters, the audit argument must be UTF-8 URI-encoded.
-There are no intrinsic limits on the size of the audit map, but in practice it is limited by the maximum length of the URL.
+There are no intrinsic limits on the size of the audit map, but in practice it is limited by the maximum length of the URL.options

-• options - required - An O-Rison-encoded map containing options that affect the internal storage of documents in the table.
+- required - An O-Rison-encoded map containing options that affect the internal storage of documents in the table.
 For now, the only option is “placement” which must be a valid blob placement.

 Example: